anuja2004/GSC2024/README.md

-# GSOC 2024
+# Google Solution Challenge 2024

-This represents the codebase for our GSOC 2024 project
+This represents the codebase for our GSC 2024 project